 Inform them of the scam and inquire about their dispute resolution process.

-They may be able to assist you in disputing the transaction and potentially recovering your funds.
+They might manage to help you in disputing the transaction, potentially recovering your funds.

 Step 4: File a police report